 1. It is recommended to try Ethernet communication in these scenarios.

-2. We recommend to connect the motor or VFD controller to a different Laptops that the one used for communication with the sensor electronics over USB
+2. We recommend connecting the motor or VFD controller to a different Laptops that the one used for communication with the sensor electronics over USB

 3. Avoid usage of USB communication as those are heavily affected by EMI.